 You don’t want to worsen your symptoms by overworking your jaw, so you should avoid chewing things, like ice, gum, and pencils Finding ways to relax your jaw joints, such as heat or learning to position the tip of your tongue between your top and bottom teeth, is also helpful.

-It is also a good idea to avoid or reduce consumption of alcohol and foods and drinks with caffeine.
+It is also a good idea to avoid or reduce the consumption of alcohol and foods and drinks with caffeine.

 But if your symptoms continue, or if you have already damaged your teeth or jaw joints, it’s a good idea to get help before things get worse.
 Your dentist can examine you and see if your symptoms require diagnosis and treatment.
 If treatment is indicated, your dentist will discuss those options with you.